Music FAQ

 Recording Classical/really old music

-Songs which are a couple of hundred years old are generally ok to perform and record - but just because a song is really old doesn't mean you can use any old recording of it.
-Each individual recording has its own copyright, so you are going to have to record a whole new version of the song - or find a copy of the song that was recorded no later than the early 1900's and is definitely in the Public Domain.
+Copyright has an expiry date - generally 50 - 70 years after the death of the artist, depending on which country they are from.
+So songs which are out of copyright are ok to perform and record.
+Just remember though, that just because a song is really old doesn't mean you can use someone else's recording of it.
+Each individual recording has its own copyright, so you are going to have to record a whole new version of the song - or find a copy of the song that is definitely in the Public Domain.